racc-costa/dockerfiles/jboss-eap/README.md

-# JBoss Enterprise Application Platform on Red Hat Enterprise Linux image with OpenSSH
+# JBoss Enterprise Application Platform on Red Hat Enterprise Linux image with OpenSSH Server and Oracle JDK

-This image contains the developer version of JBoss Enterprise Application Platform on Red Hat Enterprise Linux image with OpenSSH.
+This image contains the developer version of JBoss Enterprise Application Platform on Red Hat Enterprise Linux image  with OpenSSH Server and Oracle JDK.

 # Supported tags and respective `Dockerfile` links